UBC-MDS/simpl_eeg_capstone/reports/Proposal.md

 For the interactive user interface we are planning to use an open source framework called [Streamlit](https://streamlit.io/) which is designed for creating web apps from Python scripts.
 Streamlit benefits from being lightweight and requiring no front-end experience.
 This will facilitate ease of updating in the future.
 The main difficulty will be to design a straightforward but informative UI with a large number of visualizations.

 For the machine learning classification/clustering stretch goal, [SciPy](https://www.scipy.org/) can be used to perform data wrangling and decompose data into frequency-specific bandwidths.
 We may use a Markov or Hidden Markov model for the clustering tasks, as recommended by our Capstone partner.
+Performing clustering task using hidden Markov model could reduce the complexity of the physiologic variables while retaining the significant signal structures (Asgari et al, 2019).
 Other researchers have historically used k-means clustering, support vector machine (SVM) or CNN models in the classification process, which are viable alternatives.
 The pipeline will  be built using [scikit-learn](https://scikit-learn.org/stable/) or [PyTorch](https://pytorch.org/) and can be delivered in either a Jupyter notebook or Python script.
 The main difficulty is that domain expertise is required for interpretation, so identifying clusters will be difficult without significant assistance from the Capstone partner.

 ## 3.4 Timeline
 **Milestone 1 - May 21, 2021**